cymbal-direct-collectors/react-recaptcha/README.md

 ## reCAPTCHA and React
-### An project deploy React Application protected by a reCAPTCHA Policy Based Challenge
+### A project deploy React Application protected by a reCAPTCHA Policy Based Challenge

 Project structure: